the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Remind the guidelines for participating in discussions
   - Raise hand - on chat, or virtually (like in [Zoom](https://zoom.us/)) or physically
   - Other ways to involve others in the discussion equitably
-- Ask everyone to write down their name, contact (twitter, email) and other relevant information
+- Ask everyone to write down their name, contact (Twitter, email) and other relevant information
   - Provide a place to write down pronouns, but keep that optional
 - Start the meeting with an icebreaker question
   - Create opportunities for everyone to share something personal (about their hobby, or experiences) on the document or verbally
 - Communicate the ways to have inclusive discussions
 - Remind everyone if the video will be recorded
-- Provide agenda with the names and contact information of the session chairs
+- Provide an agenda with the names and contact information of the session chairs
 - Remind session chairs of their guidelines in private and make sure that they have all the information and support they need
-- Provide everyone a way to keep track of sessions and time, for example, a shared link to [cuckoo.team](https://cuckoo.team) clock
+- Provide everyone with a way to keep track of sessions and time, for example, a shared link to [cuckoo.team](https://cuckoo.team) clock
 - Share how participants can ask for help with troubleshooting, event information or feedback about the event

 ## After the event

-- Create a debrief document to capture what went well and what could be improved in the future events
+- Create a debrief document to capture what went well and what could be improved in future events
 - Create a small overview blog post to share the main highlights from the event with community/participants immediately
 - Collect any additional document or information mentioned by others/speakers during the events
 - If the event sessions and talks were recorded, process and publish the recorded videos within a defined time frame